 Lodge-based hospitality after you’re done

-The 21K, 30K, and 50K distances at Relentless are officially recognized on the UTMB Index, allowing finishers to earn an official UTMB Index score.
+The 21K, 30K, and 50K distances at Relentless are recognized on the UTMB Index and are now officially ITRA recognized.

 Relentless remains a grassroots event — serious terrain without unnecessary pressure.